Kripsii/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-2. Add node - Linked Lists
+3. Add node at the end